Blue Kiss

 "Blue Kiss" is the debut solo single by American musician Jane Wiedlin.
-Written by Wiedlin and American singer/songwriter Randell Kirsch, the song is from Wiedlin's 1985 self-titled debut album and is her first solo single after having left the all-female rock band the Go-Go's.
+Written by Wiedlin and American singer-songwriter Randell Kirsch, the song is from Wiedlin's 1985 self-titled debut album and is her first solo single after her departure from the rock band the Go-Go's.
 It reached No. 77 on the Billboard Hot 100 and No. 30 on the Hot Dance Club Play chart.

-The 7" single was backed by the parent album's closing album track "My Travelling Heart", a Celtic-flavored ballad that deals with Wiedlin's feelings about the breakup of the band.
-An extended 12-inch single was also released, featuring an instrumental version of "Blue Kiss", along with two extended dance versions, one of which was remixed by famed Madonna collaborator William Orbit.
+The 7-inch single was backed by the parent album's closing track "My Traveling Heart", a Celtic-flavored ballad that deals with Wiedlin's feelings about the breakup of the Go-Go's.
+An extended 12-inch single was also released, featuring an instrumental version of "Blue Kiss", along with two extended dance versions, one of which was remixed by English musician William Orbit.

-Two music videos were produced for the song - one was not released, the other features Jane playing her guitar and singing in the back of a truck travelling a back-road.
+Two music videos were produced for the song – one was not released, while the other features Wiedlin playing her guitar and singing in the back of a truck traveling a back-road.

 "Blue Kiss" can be heard during the frat house party scene in the film Night of the Creeps (1986), and was used during the date montage scene in the sci-fi indie film The iDol (2007).